Person with white gloves holding out old letters

 New works in the collections in 2022

-We are showing off some of the works that the Royal Danish Library's special collections have received during 2022.
+We are showing off some of the works that Royal Danish Library's special collections have received during 2022.

 Photograph from Paul Fischer's studio